A question often asked: Is Uganda safe to visit in 2023?

 Be cautious at ATMs where you have people around you besides Security Staff from the Bank.
 If someone volunteers to help you, decline the offer.

-Rember to Keep your Money out of Sight.
+Remember to Keep your Money out of Sight.
 Do not count money in the car while stuck in a traffic jam in Kampala, especially if your windows are down.

 9. Keep your Jewelry at Home:

 Take inexpensive Jewelry with you (you can buy some lovely items here in Uganda at a low price).
-Gold chains and Jewelry can be torn from you, such as earrings, causing injury.
+Gold chains and Jewelry, such as earrings, can be torn from you, causing injury.

 Avoid expensive watches, and if you are wearing one, have one preferably with a leather strap that can be tightened and safely worn.